ideapark/kedu/teapot/go.md

 ## Emacs love Go

-Personally, I use emacs to coding and reading Go code. you would have your favourite IDEs to working with Go.
-If you are interesting in what am I using to coding, i would recommend you `spacemacs`, try it yourself.
+Personally, I use emacs to coding and reading Go code. you would have your favourite IDE to work with Go.